meavinash100/DigitRecognition/README.md

   * Kernal Size (Framesize) of Maxpool Layer

 Note:
-1. Some cmputation intensive parts of the code are commented because the development is done in a resource constrained environment.
+1. Some computation intensive parts of the code are commented because the development is done in a resource constrained environment.

 References:
 * Deep Learning Specialization on Coursera by deeplearning.ai